What Tools Do You Need For A Cladding Installation?

 Cutting metal sheet wall panels

-If you are using metal cladding sheets, there are a number of tools available to cut them to the right size.
+If you are using metal cladding sheets, you will need metal cladding tools!
+There are a number of tools available to cut them to the right size.
 The best tool for you will depend on the type, thickness and profile of the sheet as well as the desired cuts.
-Your sheet metal cutting tool options are shears, slitting shears and nibblers.
+You can choose from shears, slitting shears and nibblers.

 Single cut shears

-The first sheet metal cutting tool we will look at are shears.
-(This section is on shears, sometimes called single cut shears.
-We will look at slitting shears in the next section.) single cut shears create clean cuts without producing material waste.
+The first sheet metal cladding tool we will look at are shears, specifically single cut shears.
+This particular tool is well-known in the metal cladding installation world as they can create clean cuts without producing material waste.

 Sheet metal shears have a high cutting capacity making them a fantastic option for heavy-duty tasks.
 However, they do produce some distortion to the material resulting in warping and bending at the edges.